#1 Insurance Agency in Arkansas

 According to the Arkansas Department of Labor and Licensing, most employers with three or more employees are legally required to have workers comp.
 Keep in mind that there are exceptions to that rule.
 If you have a business with less than three employees, you should still look into the workers compensation insurance laws before assuming you don’t need it.

-How Does Workers Compensation Insurance Work?
+How Does Workers Compensation Insurance Work in Arkansas?

 Workers compensation insurance must be purchased by the employer.
 This goes for every type of business insurance.
 None of it can be paid for by the employees.
 It also cannot be deducted from their pay.
 The entirety of the policy should be paid for by the employer.